 We walked back across campus, through the gate, and to the car like old, familiar friends.
 My family waved goodbye after she dropped me back off at the restaurant where they were waiting for me.

 When we got to the hotel in Charleston a few hours later, we checked into our room.
-That night I googled the significance of the Palmetto tree.
+That night I googled the significance of the Palmetto Palm.
 The primary biblical significance of the Palmetto tree was that they represented the righteous man in the sanctuary of God.
 (The entire article is included in the Appendix.)

 The Fourth Tower -

 Ittiwan Oak